-To put it mildly, circadian rhythms are basically the patterns of your behavioral, mental and physical changes, regulated by multiple factors such as the temperature of the room, hormone secretion in your body and even the light or darkness around you.
+To put it mildly, circadian rhythms are basically the patterns of your behavioral, mental and physical changes, regulated by multiple factors such as the temperature of the room, hormone secretion in your body, and even the light or darkness around you.

 Your body’s clock is situated in the brain’s part called, “suprachiasmatic nucleus (SCN)”, which basically receives information from the retina in your eye, which tells how much light is there around you.
-SCN, then sends information to other parts of your brain, which releases the sleep signaling hormone, melatonin.
+SCN then sends information to other parts of your brain, which releases the sleep signaling hormone, melatonin.

-This is the reason why, if you constantly watching something on your phone, television or in a bright light, your mind will feel more active.
+This is the reason why, if you constantly watching something on your phone, television, or in bright light, your mind will feel more active.
 It is because the retina is sending signals that there is a lot of light around you, which means that the time to release the sleep hormones has not arrived yet.